Blog

 How Often Is IVIG Infusion Therapy Administered?

-Typically, IVIG treatments will be administered every three to four weeks.
+Typically, IVIG treatments will be administered every 3 to 4 weeks.
 Initial IVIG doses are generally administered in divided doses over several days.

 Subcutaneous IG infusions (SCIG) injected into the fatty tissue under the skin require more frequent dosing (daily or two to three times per week).